k3s-io/docs/docs/networking/networking-services.md

 To restrict the nodes used by Traefik, and by extension the node IPs advertised in the Ingress Status, you can follow the instructions in the [Controlling ServiceLB Node Selection](#controlling-servicelb-node-selection) section below to limit what nodes ServiceLB runs on, or by adding some nodes to a LoadBalancer pool and restricting the Traefik Service to that pool by setting matching labels in the Traefik HelmChartConfig.

 Traefik is deployed by default when starting the server.
-For more information see [Managing Packaged Components](../installation/packaged-components.md).
-The default config file is found in `/var/lib/rancher/k3s/server/manifests/traefik.yaml`.

-The `traefik.yaml` file should not be edited manually, as K3s will replace the file with defaults at startup.
+The default chart values can be found in `/var/lib/rancher/k3s/server/manifests/traefik.yaml`, but this file should not be edited manually, as K3s will replace the file with defaults at startup.
 Instead, you should customize Traefik by creating an additional `HelmChartConfig` manifest in `/var/lib/rancher/k3s/server/manifests`.
 For more details and an example see [Customizing Packaged Components with HelmChartConfig](../helm.md#customizing-packaged-components-with-helmchartconfig).
-For more information on the possible configuration values, refer to the official [Traefik Helm Configuration Parameters.](https://github.com/traefik/traefik-helm-chart/tree/master/traefik).
+For more information on the possible configuration values, refer to `values.yaml` of the [Traefik Helm Chart](https://github.com/k3s-io/k3s-charts/tree/main/charts/traefik) included with your version of K3s.

 To remove Traefik from your cluster, start all servers with the `--disable=traefik` flag.
+For more information, see [Managing Packaged Components](../installation/packaged-components.md).

+For details on the specific version of Traefik included with K3s, consult the Release Notes for your version.
+* K3s versions starting with **1.32** include Traefik v3.
+Existing installations of Traefik v2 will be automatically upgraded to v3 when K3s is upgraded.
+  Traefik v3 should be compatible with configuration from v2; consult the upstream [v2 to v3 migration](https://doc.traefik.io/traefik/migration/v2-to-v3/) docs for more information.
-K3s includes Traefik v2.
-K3s versions 1.21 through 1.30 install Traefik v2, unless an existing installation of Traefik v1 is found, in which case Traefik is not upgraded to v2.
-K3s versions 1.20 and earlier include Traefik v1.
-For more information on the specific version of Traefik included with K3s, consult the Release Notes for your version.
+* K3s versions **1.21** through **1.31** included Traefik v2, unless an existing installation of Traefik v1 was found, in which case Traefik was not upgraded to v2.

-To migrate from an older Traefik v1 instance please refer to the [Traefik documentation](https://doc.traefik.io/traefik/migration/v1-to-v2/) and [migration tool](https://github.com/traefik/traefik-migration-tool).
+* K3s versions **1.20** and **earlier** included Traefik v1.

 ## Network Policy Controller